Skip to main content

 DMV serves nearly every Oregonian aged 16 and older

-• 2 million vehicle registrations (plates and stickers) are created or renewed each year and 700,000 vehicle titles issued.
+• 2 million vehicle registrations (plates and stickers) are created or renewed each year and 700,000 vehicle titles are issued.

 • Increased field office wait times, and phone hold times are in large part attributed to the REAL ID surge.